Nadim147c/nvim/README.md

-# Neovim config
+# I use Neovim btw.

-This configuration is based on nvchad plugin.